 This article has been updated to reflect recent changes in the Minneapolis real estate market due to the coronavirus pandemic.
 We'll be discussing the housing market trends for the Twin Cities Metro Area in 2022.
 Our focus for real estate investment would be the Minneapolis housing market—the entire twin city metro area—and we shall also share the top reasons to invest in this region.

 Minneapolis–Saint Paul is a major metropolitan area and is commonly known as the Twin Cities after its two largest cities—Minneapolis and Saint Paul.
 They’re separated by the Mississippi River.
 The waterfront is home to many cultural landmarks and coveted waterfront real estate.
 The Twin Cities housing market remains strong, with the median price reaching $353,000 in March.

 Minnesota Housing Market Trends 2022 (Entire State)

 According to new data from realtors, days on the market decreased as the median price increased due to the scarcity of inventory.
 Housing demand continues to outstrip supply in the entire state, and sales prices have reached all-time highs.
-Minnesota Realtors released October data, stating that the state's median sales price increased 8.2 percent to $308,500.
+Minnesota Realtors released March 2022 data, stating that the state's median sales price increased by 9.2 percent to $322,000.
 Below is the latest report of the “Minnesota Housing Market” by Minnesota Realtors®.

 The report shows the residential real estate activity of the entire state of Minnesota, composed of single-family properties, townhomes, and condominiums combined.
 Percent changes are calculated using rounded figures.
 Affordability also continued to drive the residential real estate market throughout Minnesota.
-Fueled by lower interest rates for home mortgages, the Affordability Index, a national measure of housing affordability, declined by 11.1% in October.
+Fueled by high-interest rates for home mortgages, the Affordability Index, a measure of housing affordability, declined by 20% in March.
+March saw a slowdown in the Minnesota real estate market, with closed sales down 8.4% compared to March 2021.

 Minnesota Housing metrics that increased year-over-year: